 Heart disease is often a silent killer.
 Sometimes the first symptom is a heart attack or stroke.
 Even for people who appear to do everything right, heart disease may be unavoidable.
 The Open Hearts Project was started by a photographer from Seattle, Washington, who thought heart disease is something that happens to other people who don’t have a healthy lifestyle.
 So, he was shocked to learn that he required open heart surgery.
-As he recovered, he thought he would photograph other survivors of open heart surgery in hopes of raising awareness about this silent killer.
+One morning following his return home from the hospital he decided he wanted to meet and photograph other survivors of open heart surgery in hopes of raising awareness about this silent killer.
 As he began the project, he was taken back by how different each of the survivor’s stories were, and so he decided to tell their stories, along with posting their photographs.
 The ultimate mission of The Open Hearts Project is to raise awareness about heart disease.
 In addition to the survivor’s stories, videos and articles have been added and are routinely updated, all geared toward providing the visitors to this site with an increased understanding about this nation’s number one killer.